- Trainer Maxim

 The hormones, chemical compounds, transported via the bloodstream, and manufactured by the major glands, parts of the endocrine system.
 These chemical messengers are delivered into the targeted cells and affect their intrinsic activity in the way the brain deems necessary.

 We have two main nervous systems: central and peripheral.
 The central nervous system (CNS) consists of the brain and the spinal cord.
 The latter has myriads of nerve breaches spread into the body, including the muscles, joints, and inner organs.
 These branches comprise the peripheral nervous system (PNS).
 A couple of more nervous systems exist, but they are subdivisions of the PNS.
 For the sake of simplicity, we will omit them.

 The significance of brain involvement in everyday fitness is much overlooked.
 In pursuit of better well-being, we often focus on muscle training: muscle strength, muscle power, muscle flexibility, muscle coordination, and so on.
 You might be surprised to learn how little the muscles themselves are responsible for all of it.
-Let’s have a detailed look at the fitness aspects we talked about in my previous post.
-But first, let me address the burning question of how we gain the muscles.
+Let’s have a detailed look at the fitness aspects we talked about in "Good fitness.
+What it is" But first, let me address the burning question of how we gain the muscles.

 To gain muscle mass, we need to lift weights.
 Sometimes it works, sometimes it does not.
 Especially after the age of 25, we see a significant decrease in our ability to put on badly wanted lean mass.
 What is the matter?
 The conventional theory is the following.

 When we lift weights, we slightly overexert the muscle tissue, creating micro-tears inside.
 In other words, we cause damage to the muscle cells’ inner structure.
 Luckily, it is repairable.
 The damaged cells produce biochemical compounds leaking from them.
 These compounds interact with the other chemicals in the vicinity sending the biofeedback to the brain about the damage which triggers this chain of reactions: